-Component Description (1) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Camera light (select products only) On: The camera is in use.
-(4) Camera (select products only) Allows you to video chat, record video, and record still images.
-To use your camera, see Using a camera (select products only) on page 27 .
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(3) Camera light(s) On: One or more cameras are in use.
+(4) Internal microphones (2) Record sound.
+(5) Camera(s) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 32.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Windows Hello (select products only) on page 46 .
+For more information, see Windows Hello (select products only) on page 53 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
+(6) Camera privacy cover When closed, the camera privacy cover conceals the camera.
+To reveal the camera, slide the cover to the left.
+To conceal the camera, slide the cover to the right.
+(7) Ambient light sensor Adjusts the brightness of the display, depending on the ambient light.